How to Get Started with Your Studies?

 - Your Letter of Acceptance

-- Your original education documents (as stated in the Letter of Acceptance).
+- Degree students only: your original educational documents (as stated in the Letter of Acceptance).
 You will need to present these to the international coordinator of your Faculty before you can register at the university.

-- Fee-paying students only: receipt of the payment of the first instalment of the tuition fee.
+- Fee-paying degree students only: receipt of the payment of the first installment of the tuition fee

 - Enough cash to manage the first few days or until you open a Finnish bank account, if you intend to do so.

-- Accept the study place and enrol at the university (link to instructions).
+- Accept the study place and register at the university (link to instructions).
 Check the registration deadline in your Letter of Acceptance.

 - Consider whether or not you would like to join the Student Union of the University of Tampere (TAMY).
-Doctoral students can also take advantage of a variety of benefits with the TAMY student card.
+Doctoral students can take advantage of a variety of benefits with the TAMY student card.
 (Link to the TAMY website.)
-The membership fee payment form is provided with your approval letter.
+The membership fee payment form is provided with your Letter of Acceptance.

-- Activate your basic user account (PPT) in accordance with the instructions provided (link to instructions).
-The basic user account is your key to the electronic student services, which you will need right from the start.
+- Activate your Basic User Account (BUA) in accordance with the instructions provided (link to instructions).
+The Basic User Account is your key to the electronic student services, which you will need right from the start.

 - Activate your university e-mail account or redirect your messages.